Communications (COM)

 COM 203 Audio/Video I (3 credits)

 In this course, we focus on the methods, theories, and tools of field-based audiovisual production.
-Students will practice photography, videography, and audio recording in both field- and studio-based environment, and will learn how to edit and revise content in the Adobe Creative Suite.
-Working throughout the semester on these production skills rooted in rhetorical principles of audience and purpose, students will create a multimedia portfolio of work.
+Students will practice videography, and audio recording in both field- and studio-based environments, and will learn how to edit and revise content in the Adobe Creative Suite.
+Working throughout the semester on these production skills rooted in rhetorical principles of genre, audience and purpose, students will create a multimedia portfolio of work.

 Prerequisites: COM 200 and COM 201